 Sharla Feldscher has always been a kid-believer.
-She began as a kindergarten teacher at the Henry Lawton Elementary School in Philadelphia and then as an author writing numerous articles, books, TV and radio features always encouraging creative play and rewarding opportunities for young people.
-After a bit of a hiatus writing about kids, Sharla can now be read on websites and in publications including her www.kidfunandmore.com website, L.A.
+She began as a kindergarten teacher at the Henry Lawton Elementary School in Philadelphia and then as an author writing numerous articles, books, TV and radio features about creative play and encouraging families to have fun together — to laugh together.
+After a bit of a hiatus writing about kids, Sharla can now be read on websites and in publications including her www.kidfunandmore.com website, In the past few years, she has written for L.A.
 Family Magazine, New York Family Magazine, South Jersey Moms and www.womanaroundtown.com that focuses on the metropolitan areas of New York City and Washington, D.C.

-The owner of a successful public relations business in Philadelphia, Sharla created a pro bono division called “Young People with Big Hearts,” where they volunteer to publicize great kids who help the community.
-Sharla is the publicist for Rocco Fiorentino, now 13, who is totally blind, an award-winning humanitarian and a jazz artist.
-He recently appeared on Sesame Street, relieving Elmo and the children of the world as he explains being blind is “just natural for me.”
-Rocco sings a jazz tune and it’s clear that having a disability does not have to be a deterrent for success.
+Sharla created a pro bono division of the firm called “Young People with Big Hearts,” where they volunteer to publicize great kids who help the community.
+Sharla became the publicist for Rocco Fiorentino when he was 10 (almost 10 years ago).
+A jazz musician, he is totally blind.
+He is an award-winning humanitarian who has helped children with severe visual problems throughout the country.
+Rocco appeared on Sesame Street, dispelling myths about blindness for Elmo and the children of the world and he sang a jazz tune with the cast, making it clear that having a disability is not a deterrent for success.

-Celebrating her 25th Anniversary in the public relations business in 2009, Sharla has made a major impact on thousands of people in the Philadelphia region.
-Reading her company’s client history is like reviewing a “Who’s Who of Philadelphia.”
-She has represented the Philadelphia Inquirer and Daily News, FOX 29-TV, KYW-TV, The Phillies, The Franklin Institute, The Free Library of Philadelphia, the Merriam Theater, Peter Nero and The Philly Pops, The Mann Center for the Performing Arts, the Moshulu Restaurant/Ship and all the restaurant and hotel properties owned by Martin S. Grims, Ride The Ducks plus business clients including Manko, Gold, Katcher and Fox, LLP, the prominent environmental law firm.
-Sharla also serves as the personal manager/publicist of cabaret singer/performer Eddie Bruce.
+With over 30 years in the public relations business, Sharla is most proud that her daughter, Hope Horwitz, is now her business partner.
+They have made a major impact on thousands of people in the Philadelphia region creating programs for clients that support the community and representing such prominent organizations and businesses as the Philadelphia Inquirer and Daily News, FOX 29-TV, KYW-TV, The Phillies, The Franklin Institute, The Free Library of Philadelphia, the Merriam Theater, The Philly Pops, Philadelphia Youth Orchestra, The Mann Center for the Performing Arts, Ride The Ducks,Spring Hills Senior Communities and Manko, Gold, Katcher and Fox, LLP,

-Sharla’s most proud of her family.
-Her husband Barry, her children Amy and her husband Scott Munro and their daughter Ryan Isabella and Hope and her husband Joseph Horwitz and their daughter Sari Celia.
+Sharla is most proud of her family.
+Her husband Barry, her daughter Amy and her husband Scott Munro and their daughter Ryan, and her daughter Hope and her husband Joseph Horwitz and their daughters, Sari and Jaclyn.